 And that view of sola Scriptura coupled with its sufficiency, which is inherent in that view, is the driving force of my entire life.
 I live for the truth of God, it’s the most important thing.
 So my life has been spent trying to understand it and articulate it and implement it.

 PHIL: So, in a way, the principle of sola Scriptura establishes your ecclesiology.
 If you think about it, there’s really not any doctrine you couldn’t apply that same hermeneutic to, right?

 JOHN: It establishes my ecclesiology and every other ology.

 PHIL: Let’s take, for example, you mentioned heaven earlier; and you’ve got a new book coming out on heaven.

 PHIL: And one of the things you deal with in there is –

 JOHN: Now we have to rescue heaven.

-PHIL: Yeah.
-Because of this very thing, isn’t it?
+PHIL: Yeah, because of this very thing, isn’t it?

-PHIL: And much of the stuff that’s out there about heaven right now comes from people’s dreams, and visions, and imaginations.
+PHIL: Because people have departed from sola Scriptura; and much of the stuff that’s out there about heaven right now comes from people’s dreams and visions and imaginations.

 JOHN: Eleven million copies of a fabrication, of a complete lie that’s not true.